Republic Day 2021: Facts and Code of Conduct of Indian National Flag

-The National Flag of India is the pride of all the citizens of the country.
-The late Prime Minister Jawaharlal Nehru called it "a flag not only of freedom for ourselves, but a symbol of freedom to all people." the National Flag is the symbol of sovereignty, integrity and similarity.
+The National Flag of India is the symbol of sovereignty, integrity, and similarity.
+It is the pride of all the citizens of the country.
+The late Prime Minister Jawaharlal Nehru called it "a flag not only of freedom for ourselves but a symbol of freedom to all people."
+On 22 July 1947, the National Flag was adopted by the national assembly of India.

 Facts at a Glance:

-2. The ratio of width of the flag to its length is 2:3 .
+2. The ratio of the width of the flag to its length is 2:3.

 3. The national flag of India was adopted in its present form during a meeting of the Constituent Assembly held on 22 July 1947, when it became the official flag of the Dominion of India.

-4. A tricolor flag was first accepted by the Indian national congress in 1931, having chakra in place of today’s chakra.
+4. A tricolour flag was first accepted by the Indian national congress in 1931, having chakra in place of today’s chakra.

-5. Saffron colour shows the courage, sacrifice and renunciation.
-While colour shows truth and purity in thoughts and dark green is the symbol of the life prosperity.
+5. Saffron colour shows courage, sacrifice, and renunciation.
+White colour shows truth and purity in thoughts and dark green is the symbol of life prosperity.

-6. A wheel (chakra) in centre of the white strip is the symbol of progress and movement.
+6. A wheel (chakra) in the centre of the white stripe is the symbol of progress and movement.
 It has 24 spokes.